ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Security controls provided by the CloudSystem

-The CloudSystem utilises Microsoft Defender Advanced Threat Protection (ATP) to assist in the detection of cyber security incidents.
-The Defender ATP security operations dashboard shows:
+The CloudSystem utilises Microsoft Defender for Endpoint and Defender for Office 365 to assist in the detection of cyber security incidents.
+These products are centralised into the Microsoft 365 Defender portal, which includes:

-* Active alerts
+* Incidents & alerts
-* Machines at risk
+* Hunting (including advanced hunting and custom detection rules)
-* Sensor health
+* Action center
-* Service health
+* Threat analytics
-* Daily machines reporting
-* Active automated investigations
-* Users at risk and
-* Suspicious activities
+* Secure score

 #### Residual controls to be addressed by the Agency